2017+ Fiat 124 RoadsterSport Exhaust Installation Instructions

 26. Install the front half of the midpipe on to the studs, then install the springs and nuts on to the studs and tighten the nuts down a bit to put tension on the springs.
 Leave this portion of the midpipe hanging for the moment.

-27. Install the muffler: spray soapy water on the rubber hangers and install the larger portion of the muffler delete on to the passenger side hangers first.
+Spray soapy water on the rubber hangers and install the larger portion of the muffler delete on to the passenger side hangers first.

 28. Slip the included clamp on the smaller half of the muffler delete and then install that portion on to the driver’s side rubber hangers.
 With both halves now hanging, slide the clamp so that it is about half and half on each pipe.
 Lightly tighten the clamp with a 15mm socket.